Xuange923/Surveillance-Video-Understanding/README.md

 # UCA_dataset

-This is the official project page of the paper "Towards Surveillance Video-and-Language Understanding: New Dataset, Baselines, and Challenges"
+This is the official project page of the paper **"Towards Surveillance Video-and-Language Understanding: New Dataset, Baselines, and Challenges"(CVPR 2024)**

 ## Project Overview